Revelation: Chapter 4

 • Top

-In Revelation 1:19, the Lord instructed John to write the things that he had seen (his witness of Christ's first advent), the things that are (the church age), and the things which will be hereafter (the tribulation, millennial reign of Christ, and the future eternity).
-Three distinct periods of time are given by the Father, Revelation 1:1, Acts 1:6-7, that concern Israel, the church, and the tribulation saints.
-The first period is related to the time that John observed and participated in the Lord's' earthly ministry, 1John 1:1-4.
-The second period is the church age, to whom this book of Revelation is addressed to and each of the letters to the seven churches in Asia Minor provide the Lord's view of the character of each church and church type through time.
-The final period, which indicates a future event relative to the church age, is the transition into the opening of the seven years of tribulation.
+In Revelation 1:11, 19, the Lord instructed John to write the things that he had seen (his witness of Christ's first advent), the things that are (the New Testament church age), and the things which will be hereafter (the tribulation, millennial reign of Christ, and the future eternity).
+Three distinct periods are given by the Father, Revelation 1:1, Acts 1:6-7, that concern Israel, the church, and the tribulation saints.
+The first period is related to the time that John observed and participated in the Lord's earthly ministry, 1John 1:1-4.
+The second period is the church age, to whom this book of Revelation has relevance, 2Timothy 3:16-17.
+Each of the letters to the seven churches in Asia Minor provides the Lord's view of the character of each Messianic church and church type that immediately form after the snatching away (rapture) of the New Testament church.
+The final period, which indicates a future event relative to the pre-tribulation period, is the transition into the opening of the seven years of tribulation.

-The phrases "After this" and "hereafter" in Revelation 4:1 are the same Greek words used in Revelation 1:19.
-It reinforces the event of the church being removed, or raptured, prior to the things "hereafter".
-Those things "After this" and "hereafter" constitute a great number of events to occur during the period of time known as the tribulation.
+The phrases "After this" and "hereafter" in Revelation 4:1 are the exact Greek words used in Revelation 1:19.
+It reinforces the event of the church being snatched away (raptured), before the things "hereafter".
+Those things, "After this" and "hereafter," constitute many events to occur during the period known as the tribulation.
 As identified in the Blue Letter Bible, blueletterbible.org, the words "After this" and "hereafter" are translated from the Greek words, Meta Tauta.
 The reader is referred to the foregoing link to read more on the meaning of these words in the original Greek.
-In General, the meaning of these words are:
+In general, the sense of these words is:

-Immediately after the church age was revealed to John, several events took place in rapid succession, as shown representing the end of that age, as written in Revelation 4:1-2.
-John observed a door standing open in heaven and heard a voice speaking to him like a trumpet saying "Come up here."
-This is the same description of the sound that John heard in Revelation 1:10, which was the voice of the Lord commanding John to be in His presence.
-Similarly, after the two witnesses who were killed by the Antichrist, and laid dead for 3 days, a thundering voice also told them to "Come up here" and immediately they were taken up into heaven, Revelation 11:11-12.
-John reports that at once he was in the Spirit and found himself immediately before the throne of God.
-The experience of John to this point in this chapter is not unlike the experience that the church will have at the rapture; it was sudden, and the translation immediate.
-More information can be found in this site on this subject by following the link to the web page on the rapture.
-The events following the church age were revealed to John and are enumerated beginning with Revelation 4 through the end of the book of Revelation.
+In Revelation 4:1, immediately after the preparation of the tribulation churches through the seven letters, several events begin to take place in rapid succession, which will reveal to John what must take place before the Lord Jesus returns to rule over the earth.
+John observed a door standing open in heaven and heard a voice speaking to him like a trumpet, saying, "Come up here."
+This is the same description of the sound that John heard in Revelation 1:10, which was the voice of the Lord commanding John to write this book for the seven churches.
+Similarly, after the two witnesses who were killed by the Antichrist, and lay dead for 3 days, a thundering voice also told them to "Come up here" and immediately they were taken up into heaven, Revelation 11:11-12.
+John reports that after writing the seven letters and seeing the open door, he heard the Lord’s voice as before, Revelation 1:10, and immediately John was before the throne of God.
+The experience of John to this point is not dissimilar to the experience the New Testament church will have at the snatching away (rapture); it will be sudden, the believer’s bodily response will be involuntary, but responsive to the Lord’s call, and the translation to eternal bodies will be immediate.
+More information can be found on this site concerning this subject at: the snatching away (rapture).
+The events following the New Testament church age were revealed to John and are enumerated from Revelation 4 through the end of Revelation.

-In Revelation 4:2, John reports that after hearing the voice that sounded like a trumpet he suddenly was in the spirit and appeared before the throne and in front of Him who sat on it.
-John had to be in the spirit since God had warned Moses of death would result if anyone in the flesh would cast their eyes upon the Lord's face.
+In Revelation 4:2, John reports that after hearing the voice that sounded like a trumpet, he suddenly was in the spirit and appeared before the throne and in front of Him who sat on it.
+John had to be in the spirit since God had warned Moses that death would result if anyone in the flesh cast their eyes upon the Lord's face, Exodus 33:19-20.
 However, the Lord did reveal Himself to Moses by protecting him in a cleft in the rock, and the hand of God shielded Moses from seeing God's face.
-What Moses witnessed was God's afterglow, and hearing God proclaim His name, and announce His mercy and compassion on whom He wills, Exodus 33:19-23.
+Moses witnessed God's afterglow, heard God proclaim His name, and announced His mercy and compassion on whom He wills, Exodus 33:19-23.
 What John saw in the spirit was truly incredible.
-John's reaction is not given immediately, as he is busy recording all that was revealed to him.
-Not only does he see God on His throne, but all the activity and beings about the throne are captured with John's pen as well.
+John's reaction is not given immediately, as he is busy recording all that was revealed.
+Not only does he see God on His throne, but all the activity and beings about the throne are also captured with John's pen.

-It is instructive at this time to see the other references of the throne of God as reported by the prophets of the Old Testament: Moses, Isaiah, Ezekiel, and Daniel.
+It is instructive at this time to see the other references to the throne of God as reported by the prophets of the Old Testament: Moses, Isaiah, Ezekiel, and Daniel.

 In Exodus 24:8-11, Moses records the events that occurred when he and other elders of Israel observed the throne of God.
-After offering the blood of the covenant that the Lord made with Israel before Mount Sinai, Moses, Aaron, Nadab, Abihu, and seventy elders of Israel went part way up the mountain.
-There they saw the God of Israel, and under His feet was pavement like sapphire that was clear as the sky to see through.
-While there, Moses and all who were with him ate and drank before the Lord, which is common for some of the sacrifices that would be identified in further revelations of the law.
+After offering the blood of the covenant that the Lord made with Israel before Mount Sinai, Moses, Aaron, Nadab, Abihu, and seventy elders of Israel went partway up the mountain.
+They saw the God of Israel, and under His feet was pavement like sapphire, clear as the sky to see through.
+While there, Moses and everyone with him ate and drank before the Lord, which is common for some of the sacrifices that would be identified in further revelations of the law.

 In Ezekiel 1:1-28, Ezekiel 2:1-10, and Ezekiel 3:1-27, Ezekiel recorded a vision that he had by the Kebar River during Israel's Babylonian exile.
 This is when Ezekiel received his commission from the Lord to be a prophet to the exiles of Israel, Ezekiel 2:1 through Ezekiel 3:15.
-Concurrently, Jeremiah was with the remnant in the land of Israel, and Daniel was with those who were in the king's house.
-In Ezekiel 1:22, Ezekiel observed above the heads of the living creatures an expanse that was sparkling as ice, something that left him in awe.
-Then in Ezekiel 1:23-28, He saw the living creatures associated with this expanse and responded to the one above the throne and who was above the expanse.
-Ezekiel saw that the throne was of sapphire and above the throne was a figure like a man, glowing, full of fire, with brilliant light surrounding him, and His appearance was surrounded by a rainbow.
+Concurrently, Jeremiah was with the remnant in the land of Israel, and Daniel was with those who were in the king's house after King Nebuchadnezzar’s first invasion of Israel.
+In Ezekiel 1:22, Ezekiel observed an expanse sparkling as ice above the heads of the living creatures, leaving him in awe.
+Then, in Ezekiel 1:23-28, He saw the living creatures associated with this expanse, their behavior, and the mighty sound of their wings.
+He also heard the voice above the expanse.
+Ezekiel saw that the throne was of sapphire, and above the throne was a figure like a man, glowing and full of fire, with brilliant light surrounding him, and a rainbow surrounded His appearance.

-In Isaiah 6:1-13, the prophet Isaiah described the vision he had concerning the Lord's throne and the commission he received.
+In Isaiah 6:1-13, the prophet Isaiah described his vision concerning the Lord's throne and the commission he received.
 In Isaiah 6:1, Isaiah observed the Lord seated high and lifted up.
 The train of the Lord's robe filled the temple.
-In Isaiah 6:2-4, he reported seeing above the Lord seraphim.
+In Isaiah 6:2-4, he reported seeing seraphim above the Lord.
 Each of them had:

 • Two wings covered their face